 In 1923 there was a vigorous debate on the subject of whether Australia could or should build replacement submarines for the “J” class using Australian industry.

 In the first half of 1924 the submarines J1, J2, J4 and J5 were sold to a Melbourne salvage syndicate for a total sum of 15,470 pounds.
 One by one, they were docked at Williamstown, stripped of fittings and equipment, and their hulls towed away and scuttled.
 The hulls of J1 and J2 were sunk off Barwon Heads on 26 May and June 1926 respectively.
-After sinking at her moorings and Williamstown on 10 July 1924, J4 was raised, towed out and scuttled in the same position and J1 and J2.
+After sinking at her moorings at Williamstown on 10 July 1924, J4 was raised, towed out and scuttled in the same position as J1 and J2.
 The hull of J5 was sunk as a breakwater at Swan Island Victoria.
 J7 was the last to go.
 She lay at Flinders Naval Depot, Westernport where she was used for some time as an auxiliary power plant.
-In 1929 she was sold to Morris & Watt Pty Ltd, South Melbourne, and on 4 December 1929 she was towed to Melbourne for dismantling.
+In 1929 she was sold to Morris & Watt Pty Ltd, South Melbourne and, on 4 December 1929 she was towed to Melbourne for dismantling.
 In 1930 her hull was likewise sunk as a breakwater at Hampton, Port Phillip Bay.

 The SIA has commissioned renowned historian Graham Seal AO to compile various historical articles on Australian submarines.
 Click here to download the article 'J Boats at peace' (990 KB PDF)

 DISPLACEMENT: Surface 1,210 tons; Submerged, J7 1, 1760 tons.
 Remainder 1,820 tons

 BEAM: 22 ft (6.70m)